 This is also called an ECG or EKG.
 Sticky pads placed on your child's skin record the electrical activity of his heart.

-- Fasting test: Caregivers may do a fasting test.
-During this test, they will watch your infant closely during a period of time in which he does not eat.
-This test is done to cause hypoglycemia to occur in your infant.
-When the hypoglycemia occurs, they will run tests to try and find the cause of the hypoglycemia.
+- A fasting test may be done.
+Healthcare providers watch your infant closely during a period of time in which your infant does not eat.
+This test is done to cause hypoglycemia to occur.
+When hypoglycemia occurs, healthcare providers will do tests to find the cause.

-- Urine tests: A sample of your infant's urine is collected and tested for the ketones and sugar.
-This test tells caregivers how well his blood glucose is being managed, and if he needs more tests.
+- Urine tests are done to check your infant's levels of ketones and sugar.
+This test tells healthcare providers how well his or her blood glucose is being managed, and if he or she needs more tests.

-- Nasogastric (NG) tube: Your infant may be fed through a nasogastric (NG) tube if he cannot eat through his mouth.
-An NG tube is put in through his nose and goes down into his stomach.
+Your infant may be fed through a nasogastric (NG) tube if he or she cannot eat through his or her mouth.
+An NG tube is put in through the nose and goes down into the stomach.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 Learn more about Hypoglycemia in Infancy (Inpatient Care)